mremreozan/Data-Scientist-Projects/Scin Care Mole Detection Application/README.md

-Caution: You can use this application with this link -> https://radiant-wave-54553.herokuapp.com
+Caution: You can use or look at this application with this link -> https://radiant-wave-54553.herokuapp.com

 # Mole Identification Application